Covers of rational double points in mixed characteristic: Introduction

 As an application of Theorem~\autoref{Main Theorem covers by regular ring}, we will show in \autoref{sec.CyclicCoversOfBCM} that every $2$-dimensional \BCMReg{} singularity of mixed characteristic $(0,p>5)$ is a finite direct summand of a regular ring.

 In summary, this article concerns itself with the classification of $2$-dimensional rational hypersurface singularities $R = S/(f)$ in the mixed characteristic case.
-The theory is well understood when $S$ is equicharacteristic and we refer the reader to \cite{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp,LipmanRationalSingularities} for details.
-Classification of rational double points in small mixed characteristics would be desirable, is still open, and a rigorous classification will likely be quite lengthy.
-Thus we do not attempt it.
+The theory is well understood when $S$ is equicharacteristic and we refer the reader to \cite{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp,LipmanRationalSingularities,GreuelKroningSimpleSingularitiesInPosChar} for details.
+Classification of rational double points in small mixed characteristics would be desirable and is still open.
+We do not attempt it but it would be a natural project for someone to carry out in the future.

-It is interesting to observe that, unlike the equicharacteristic scenario, the type of the singularity does not determine the singularity up to isomorphism.
-Indeed, if $S$ is a strictly Henselian regular local ring of dimension $3$ and of mixed characteristic $(0,p)$, then two elements $f,g\in S$ can define a rational double point of the same type but the rings $S/(f)$ and $S/(g)$ may not be isomorphic.
-For example, let $\kay$ be an algebraically closed field of prime characteristic $p$ and $W(\kay)$ the ring of Witt vectors over $\kay$.
-Then the singularities $W(\kay)\llbracket y,z\rrbracket\big/\bigl(p^2 +y^2 + z^3\bigr)$ and $W(\kay) \llbracket y,z\rrbracket\big/\bigl(z^2 +y^2 + p^3\bigr)$ are both of type $\textnormal{A}_2$, however are not isomorphic.
-To see why these are not isomorphic, observe that any isomorphism in between them will send $p$ to $p$.
-Therefore if these are isomorphic, they are isomorphic after moding out by $p$, which is clearly not the case.